kardiachain/rust-kardia/packages/consensus/spec/proposal.md

     - block id is the identity of proposal block
   - Sign the proposal

+#### Collecting transactions from txpool
+TODO:

+#### Sign proposal
+The `Proposal` must be signed by the proposer.
+The `Proposal` is converted to proto-encoding for signing.

+TODO: proposal.go/64, it converts proposal to proto bytes -> sign with that bytes

 ### Validating proposal
 TODO:
-The process validates a proposal.
+The process validates a proposal sent from a peer.
 It is triggered by the consensus engine (after receiving a complete proposal).

 ### Processing proposal message
 TODO: